> A.L. Lloyd > Songs > The Broomfield Hill

 Although mention is made of A Wager, a Wager (Child 43) in The Complaynt of Scotland (1549), Pop’s text is closer to that which the Birmingham printers Jackson & Son issued in the early 19th century.

-Martin Carthy sang Broomfield Hill in 1965 on his eponymous first album, Martin Carthy.
-A live recording with Dave Swarbrick at the Folkus Folk Club in 1966 is available on Both Ears and the Tail.
-He recorded it again in 1971 for his album Landfall but with a number of small variations.
-Carthy on the first album:
+Martin Carthy sang Broomfield Hill in 1965 on his eponymous first album, Martin Carthy; this track was also included in 2011 on his Topic anthology Essential.
+A live recording with Dave Swarbrick at the Folkus Folk Club in 1966 was included in 2000 on their CD Both Ears and the Tail.
+Carthy recorded The Broomfield Hill again in 1971 for his album Landfall but with a number of small variations.
+A Martin Carthy and Dave Swarbrick live recording from Cedar Cultural Centre, USA, probably in the early 1990s, was relased in 2011 on the Fellside live anthology Walnut Creek.
+Carthy noted on the first album:

 The use of broom in the old ballad Broomfield Hill to lull an over-enthusiastic suitor to sleep, is another example of the use of herbs.
 Broom collected on Twelfth Night was believed on the continent to be extremely potent against witches and spirits.
 The subject of the ballad is a wager between a knight and a maid, the stake being £500 against her virginity, but by use of the broom she outwits him and escapes.
 The song is widespread in England and Scotland and in some versions the knight eventually succeeds.